synamaxmusic/star-rider-notes/README.md

 * 0D = Robofficial ding
 * 09 = Robofficial fade out?

+Here is the code that triggers the high score revving sound.

 ```
 4238: 34 06           PSHS      D
 423A: BD 40 9B        JSR       $409B